noahehall/theBookOfNoah/aws_developer.md

     - stateless: what comes in can not go out automatically (you have to allow outbound on the same port)
   8. when you create a VPC - what resources are/not automatically created?
     - yes: main route table, network ACL, default security group,
-    - not: subnets, interget gateways,
+    - not: subnets, internet gateways,
   9. when you create a subnet, how many ip addresses does AWS reserve by default?
     - 3 : not counting the dot 0s or 255s
       + router: 10.0.0.1